The Simulation System

 This all sounds complicated but in the end it boils down to the following advantages: The new simulation system is faster (can also be calculated on the GPU, for example), more precise, more realistic, more stable and easier to use.
 Furthermore, the following can be done using the new system:

-The new Simulation System also has - as generally known from simulation systems - basic Solver settings, which you can find under "Project Settings/Simulation".
-Since these presets naturally have an effect on the simulation's behavior, you can apply different presets to different simulations by using multiple Simulation Scene objects that have the same parameters as the simulation project settings.
+The new simulation system also has - as is generally the case with simulation systems - basic solver settings, which you can find under Edit/Scene Settings in the Simulation category.
+Since these settings naturally have an effect on the simulation's behavior, you can apply different settings to different simulations by using multiple Simulation Scene objects that have the same parameters as the Simulation Scene Settings.
 The Simulation Scene objects can then be assigned different tags, forces, cloth belts or collision objects.
 The tags assigned to a Simulation Scene object interact with one another but not with those of another Simulation Scene object.

 Tips and tricks for Cloth, Balloon and Soft Body simulations